Society-related comics

 Society-related comics are comics (manhua) that reflect societal issues and topics.
-In Hong Kong, some of them are about social satire; some talk about daily lives of Hong Kongers; some caricaturists also talk about past lives of Hong Kong in order to recall a collective memory, etc. McDull is the first well-known society-related comic.
+In Hong Kong, some of them are about social satire; some talk about daily lives of Hongkongers; some caricaturists also talk about past lives of Hong Kong in order to recall a collective memory, etc. McDull is the first well-known society-related comic.
 McDull was created by two local caricaturists, Alice Mak and Brian Tse.
 They use a hilarious way to express the core value, diligence.

 Purpose and platform

 Society-related comics are often seen in different social media such as Facebook, Twitter, blogs and Instagram.
 In contemporary society, social media has become one of the most powerful and accessible channels for people to share and get new information.
 As social media has become more specialized, like Instagram, which focused on pictures, and Twitter, which set a limited word count for every post, society-related comics have become an alternative way for people to post what they want to share.
-And on average, a post which has a society-related comic or drawing uses relatively fewer words.
+On average, a post which has a society-related comic or drawing uses relatively fewer words.

 It is also common to read society-related comics in newspapers.
 The editor aims to make a dig at a social issue but does not want to make it directly, so they use comics to convey the message in a humorous way.
 The typical example was the comic talking about unauthorized building work of Henry Tang Ying-yen.

 And, society-related comic books can be found in bookshops.
 Ideas for stories included in such comics books always come from everyday life and social phenomena.
-For example, in a book It Is Just A Work (《打份工啫》) written by Aken Leung, the idea behind the stories is office politics.
+For example, in a book It Is Just A Work (打份工啫) written by Aken Leung, the idea behind the stories is office politics.
 As the ideas are connected with daily experiences, this kind of book can always resonate with readers.